This article describes the personal data that is collected and how long it's retained for when accessing the Digital Theatre+ product

 - Contentful - to provide content management, which stores technical data, such as IP addresses, for service monitoring and troubleshooting in the United States.

-- CastLabs DRMToday - to provide content protection, which stores technical data, such as IP addresses, for service monitoring and troubleshooting in Germany and the United States.
+- CastLabs DRMToday - to provide content protection, which stores technical data, such as IP addresses, for service monitoring and troubleshooting in Germany.

 EU/UK GDPR compliance